LeaP-Interject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetTemplate.md

 ## Filters
 ### Template Setup
 The **Build Based On** and **Account Level** filters are used to set up the template.
-They determine where intial data is pulled from and at what level the district will be budgeted.
+They determine where initial data is pulled from and at what level the district will be budgeted.
 Once data is pulled, filters will be hidden from the report.

 ![](/images/WCNTraining/Budget/FilterOptions1.png)